 Adaptive Vision Library gives you instant access to highest quality, well optimized and field-tested code that you need for your machine vision projects!

 In Adaptive Vision Library careful design of algorithms goes hand in hand with extensive hardware optimizations, resulting in performance that puts the library among the fastest in the world.
-Our implementations make use of SSE instructions and parallel computations on multicore processors.
+Our implementations make use of SSE/AVX instructions and parallel computations on multicore processors.

 All types of data feature automatic memory management, errors are handled explicitly with exceptions and optional types are used for type-safe special values.
 All functions are thread-safe and use data parallelism internally, when possible.